phax/peppol-commons/README.md

 This project is licensed under the Apache 2 License.

-##peppol-bdxr
-A Java library with the JAXB generated content of the OASIS BDXR specification.

-This project is licensed under the Apache 2 License.

 ## peppol-sml-client
 This project contains the SML client library used by the SMP's to interact with the SML.
 It is based on cipa-sml-client-library 2.2.3.